 The Kingdom of the Netherlands consist of four parts, the Netherlands and the Caribbean islands Aruba, Curacao and Saint Maarten.
 However, only Bonaire, St. Eustatius and Saba (the BES-islands) are special municipalities of Holland since 10 October 2010.
 This region is better known as the Caribbean Netherlands and represents the exotic side of Holland.
 Every year thousands of tourists are attracted to these islands and enjoy all kinds of (water)sports and the tropical nature and climate.

 Bonaire is the largest of the three islands and lies north of the coast of Venezuela.
 The island has an international reputation as one of the best scuba diving and snorkeling resorts in the world.
+The people of Bonaire speak Dutch and Papiamentu.
+The US dollar is the local currency.

 Cycle, hike or drive through the Washington Slagbaai National Park which covers 5643 hectares of the northern part of the island.
 Marvel at the sand dunes, dry forest and sandy beaches, which are important nesting grounds for sea turtles.
 You can also look out over lakes and lagoons that color pink due to the presence of thousands of flamingos.
 Divers can discover the underwater world of the Bonaire National Marine Park, which protects 2600 hectares of coral reefs, sea grass and mangroves.
 The conditions for other water sports, such as (kite)surfing and sailing, are perfect any time of the year.